Glossary

 Incident

 In Québec, an incident means "an action or situation that does not have consequences for the state of health or the welfare of the user, a personnel member, a professional involved or a third person, but the outcome of which is unusual and could have had consequences under different circumstances."
-Act respecting Health Services and Social Services Act
+An Act to make the health and social services system more effective

 In the rest of Canada, the term incident is used in the context of adverse event or near miss.